ANCIENT JAPAN

 Also at this time Zen Buddhism became popular.
 Zen emphasises meditation.
 Some followers meditate by trying to empty their minds of all worldly thoughts and desires.
 Also at this time the tea ceremony evolved.
 According to tradition a monk named Eisai (1141-1215) brought tea seeds from China in 1191.
 He believed that tea helped monks remain alert when they were meditating.
 To maintain the calm mood the tea was prepared slowly and carefully.
 Gradually the process of making and drinking tea in a peaceful and relaxing environment spread to the nobility and merchants.

 In the middle of this era the Mongols tried to conquer Japan.
 They sent fleets in 1274 and 1281.
 In 1274 the Mongols landed but withdrew when their fleet was endangered by a storm.
 In 1281 the Mongols landed again.
 For seven weeks they held a bridgehead in Japan but again their fleet was scattered by a typhoon.
-The Japanese called it Kamikaze, which means divine wind.
+The Japanese called it Kamikaze, which means divine wind. - The Muromachi

 The era from 1333 to 1573 is called the Muromachi period because the Ashikaga family ruled from the Muromachi district of Kyoto.